 You are here

-13 Can't-Miss Summer Festivals in Washington, DC
+11 Can't-Miss Summer Festivals & Events in Washington, DC

-One Friday each month from May through October, Truckeroo brings local food trucks to the Fairgrounds at Yards Park in the bustling Capitol Riverfront neighborhood to dole out everything from cookies and milk to Vietnamese sandwiches.
+One Friday each month from April through October, Truckeroo brings local food trucks to the Fairgrounds at Yards Park in the bustling Capitol Riverfront neighborhood to dole out everything from cookies and milk to Vietnamese sandwiches.
 About two dozen wheeled food sellers show up, and there are picnic tables and shade to keep things cool.